Chemicals — The forgotten pieces of the EHS puzzle

-Electrical hypersensitivity, electromagnetic hypersensitivity, EHS, cause of, chemicals, environmental toxin, brominated flame-retardants, PCB, PBDE, BDE, chlordane
+Keywords: Electrical hypersensitivity, electromagnetic hypersensitivity, EHS, cause of, chemicals, environmental toxin, brominated flame-retardants, PCB, PBDE, BDE, chlordane

 The first, and so far only, study of chemicals in the blood of people with electrical hypersensitivity (EHS) was published in 2008.
 The results were published in the scientific journal Electromagnetic Biology and Medicine, by professor Lennart Hardell and colleagues at rebro University, Sweden.